Counts as 35 Contact Hours PMP Eligibility Needs

 Subject mix inside the 35 hours

-GI Bill funding
+GI Bill funding for veterans

 Related Articles